danspielman/Laplacians.jl/docs/wholeAPI.md

 ### biggestComp
-Return the biggest component in a graph
+Return the biggest component in a graph, as a graph

 ```julia
 biggestComp(mat::SparseMatrixCSC{Tv,Ti<:Integer})
 ```

- at /Users/spielman/git/Laplacians.jl/src/graphAlgs.jl:111
+ at /Users/spielman/git/Laplacians.jl/src/graphAlgs.jl:146

 ### cg